BradTFT/discord-bot2.0/README.md

 **4.11.22 commit message:**
 fixed on_ready() bug(see line 35), added WEATHER to help command, added sleep delays for certain commands(see time.sleep()), imported libs, added a celsius to fahrenheit conversion, added (currently) usless files(weather-test.py, weather api folder)

+**4.12.22:**
+im going to try to take the function from the weather-api-test doc and move it into my !weather command.